ConservationInternational/resilience_cloudFunctions/README.md

 ```
 In the same directory include the `privatekey.json` with the [service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and the `requirements.txt` file.

 Finally cd to that directory and deploy the cloud Function with the following command:

 `gcloud beta functions deploy <function Name> --runtime python37 --trigger-http`

+Note that the cloud function name (`<function Name>`) must match the name of the function we defined.

 ## Javascript